tosun-si/tosun-si/README.md

 - Promote the GroupBees label by helping to build a great community of freelancers: good mindset and very good technical skills of our members
 - Animation of the GroupBees Tech community with side projects and organization of monthly BShare sharing talks: https://www.youtube.com/channel/UCARW8PvH1T0yAkTiPbGLeiA
-- Expertise interventions with clients for implementation on Data and Google Cloud topics
+- Expertise interventions with customers for implementation on Data and Google Cloud topics

 ### 🔗 Let's Connect!